molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/shapescreen.rst

   -n [ --max-hits ] arg

-    Maximum number of found hits at which the search will terminate (overrides the 'best- hits' option, default: 0 - no limit).
+    Maximum number of found hits at which the search will terminate (overrides the *--best- hits* option, default: 0 - no limit).

   -x [ --cutoff ] arg